Chandan-kumar-M/livesitter/README.md

 3. Add overlays via toolbar (text/logo).
 4. Drag, resize, rotate, delete overlays live on video.
 5. Overlays persist in MongoDB and reload per stream.

----

-✅ This README matches exactly what the PDF asked: Code Repo, API Documentation, User Documentation.

-Do you also want me to make this look **professional with sections like “Tech Stack” & “Demo Screenshots”** so it impresses reviewers?